Close-packing of equal spheres

 The same packing density can also be achieved by alternate stackings of the same close-packed planes of spheres, including structures that are aperiodic in the stacking direction.
 The Kepler conjecture states that this is the highest density that can be achieved by any arrangement of spheres, either regular or irregular.
-This conjecture was proven by T. C. Hales.
-Highest density is known only for 1, 2, 3, 8, and 24 dimensions.
+This conjecture was proven by Thomas Hales.
+The highest density is so far known only for 1, 2, 3, 8, and 24 dimensions.

 Many crystal structures are based on a close-packing of a single kind of atom, or a close-packing of large ions with smaller ions filling the spaces between them.
 The cubic and hexagonal arrangements are very close to one another in energy, and it may be difficult to predict which form will be preferred from first principles.

 FCC and HCP lattices

 There are two simple regular lattices that achieve this highest average density.
-They are called face-centered cubic (FCC) (also called cubic close packed) and hexagonal close-packed (HCP), based on their symmetry.
+They are called face-centered cubic (FCC) (also called cubic close packed (CCP) and hexagonal close-packed (HCP), based on their symmetry.
 Both are based upon sheets of spheres arranged at the vertices of a triangular tiling; they differ in how the sheets are stacked upon one another.
 The FCC lattice is also known to mathematicians as that generated by the A3 root system.